-(a) The party asserting a proposition shall bear the burden of proving the proposition by a preponderance of the evidence.
+(a) The party asserting a proposition shall bear the burden of proving the truth of the proposition by a preponderance of the evidence.

-- (b) An applicant for a certificate of site and facility shall bear the burden of proving facts sufficient for the committee or subcommittee, as applicable, to make the findings required by RSA 162-H:16. - (c) In a hearing held to determine whether a certificate, license, permit or other approval that has already been issued should be suspended, revoked or not renewed, the committee or subcommittee, as applicable, shall make its decision based on a preponderance of the evidence in the record. - Site 202.20 Order of Proceeding.
-Unless otherwise determined by the presiding officer, evidence shall be offered in the following order at any proceeding before the committee or subcommittee, as applicable: - (a) The applicant or other party bearing the overall burden of proof; - (b) Intervenors; and - (c) Counsel for the public. - Site 202.21 Testimony.
-All testimony shall be under oath or affirmation, and shall be subject to cross-examination by parties or their representatives and to questioning by members of the committee or subcommittee, as applicable.
+(b) An applicant for a certificate of site and facility shall bear the burden of proving facts sufficient for the committee or subcommittee, as applicable, in the case of an energy facility, the commission, in the case of a bulk power supply facility; and, the designated subcommittee, in the case of a renewable energy facility, to make the findings required by RSA 162-H:16.

+(c) In a hearing held to determine whether a certificate, license, permit or other approval that has already been issued should be suspended, revoked or not renewed, the committee or subcommittee, as applicable, shall make its decision based on a preponderance of the evidence in the record.

+Site 202.20 Order of Proceeding.
+Unless otherwise determined by the presiding officer, eEvidence shall be offered in the following order at any proceeding before the committee or subcommittee, as applicable:

+(a) The applicant or other party bearing the overall burden of proof;

+(b) Intervenors; and

+(c) Counsel for the public.

+Site 202.21 Testimony.
+All testimony shall be under oath or affirmation, and shall be subject to crossexamination by parties or their representatives and to questioning by members of the committee or subcommittee, as applicable.